 Psychological flexibility

-Psychological flexibility relates to the ability to act in alignment with who and what matters to us while remaining fully connected and open to our inner experience (sensations, urges, thoughts, memories etc.).
+Psychological flexibility or agility relates to the ability to act in alignment with who and what matters to us while remaining fully connected and open to our inner experience (sensations, urges, thoughts, memories etc.).
 It is a thriving skill that enhances our capacity to be fully present and self-aware.

 It involves getting greater clarity on what deeply matters to us and engaging in purposeful behavioral change and actions whilst disentangling from unhelpful thoughts.